julzaza/wildwitchherbs/_posts/2025-07-07-moon-water-magic.md

 Moon water is simply water that has been placed under the light of the moon to absorb its energy.
 But don’t confuse simple with weak.

 The moon rules tides, blood, dreams, sleep, cycles, death, birth, madness, and memory.
 When you charge water under her eye, you make it a carrier of transformation.

+Feel called to the moon? **Make your water tonight**, whisper your intentions, and share the magic with fellow witches

 ---